 You’ve taken the time to decide on the perfect location for you two to have your elopement ceremony and adventure, but now you might have the lingering question, “What do we do during our elopement ceremony?!”
 I totally understand that it might seem daunting, and maybe overwhelming, but I assure you it’s the easiest thing ever!

 I’ve seen couples get married with and without an officiant and they are both just as special.
 It just comes down to how you want your ceremony to go and if you want another person to be involved or not!
-This also comes down where you decide to elope and if you want your ceremony to be legally binding that day or have it be symbolical.
+This also comes down to where you decide to elope and if you want your ceremony to be legally binding that day or have it be a symbolic ceremony.

 So, without further ado here some elopement ceremony ideas for you to check out and get all the inspiration for your elopement!

 What is an elopement ceremony?

 The beauty of eloping, a reason why many couples choose to elope, is that they allow you to get married EXACTLY how you want and wherever you want!
 Elopement ceremonies can include whatever you want.
 Sometimes it’s just the couple saying their vows to each other, sometimes there’s an officiant, and other times they can include a small number of guests typically with a max of 20 people.
 If you want to learn more about Eloping with Family be sure to check out this article!

 Elopement ceremonies are usually for people who want to have a more intimate experience and don’t like being the center of attention.
 If your vows are very personal to you then eloping is definitely for you!

 Elopement ceremonies usually take place in the beauty of the outdoors where you can go hiking, take an epic excursion like a helicopter tour, take a relaxing drive, or literally do whatever you want!
 You can check out my 15 Unique Eloping Ideas for more inspiration!

 Elopement Ceremony Vows